2016 Bihar school examination scandal: SIT Formation

 On 20 June, BSEB Chairman Lalkeshwar Singh and his wife Usha Sinha were arrested from Varanasi.
 Usha Sinha is a former MLA from Hilsa (Vidhan Sabha constituency) (2010–2015).
 BSEB chairman Lalkeshwar Prasad Singh confessed to having taken ₹20 lakh from a cheating racket kingpin to help each unworthy student become a topper.

 In the investigation, Ruby Rai said on June 27 that she just wanted second division, but her father Avadesh Rai made her topper in collaboration with Bachcha Rai.
 Ruby Rai was denied bail by the juvenile court on 13 July.
 The father of the science topper was arrested from the Kanti Factory Road area in east Patna on 15 July.

 In an investigation of The Indian Express in July 2016, it was revealed that many schools are only on paper.
 Officials of G.A.Inter School Hajipur have also been interrogated.
 Third topper Rahul Kumar was also arrested in July.

 On 15 July, Chief Minister Nitish Kumar said that the topper scam is a God-sent opportunity to rectify the system in Bihar.

 On 9 August 2016, Vikas Kumar, who was a clerk-cum-storekeeper of the Bihar Vidyalaya Pariksha Samiti and kingpin of the racket in connection with the Bihar intermediate exam scam was arrested by a joint team of the West Bengal CID and Bihar police.

 In September 2016, the Bihar government decided to link exams to Aadhaar numbers to avoid duplication and facilitate easy access to documents.
-The seven-member governing board led by BSEB chairman Anand Kishor gave its nod for the creation of 135 posts (official and clerical), the construction of nine new examination halls, and the setting up of nine regional offices.
-These 135 posts include nine deputy secretaries, nine accountants, nine zonal officers.
+The seven-member governing board led by BSEB chairman Anand Kishor approved the creation of 135 posts (official and clerical), the construction of nine new examination halls, and the setting up of nine regional offices.
+The 135 posts included nine deputy secretaries, nine accountants and nine zonal officers.

-In October 2016, investigations revealed that Ruby Rai wrote names of movies in one answer sheet and the name of Tulsidas more than a hundred times in another and poetry in some others, which were then replaced.
+In October 2016, investigations revealed that Ruby Rai wrote names of movies on one answer sheet and the name of Tulsidas more than a hundred times in another and poetry in some others, which were then replaced.
 She wrote only 1 (home science) of 6 papers.